 After six days at Fonteverde, I came away refreshed in mind and body, deliciously toned, and also pleased that I had survived 800 calories a day and my own company so effortlessly.
 I now intend to sell my collection of diet books and videos which have been collecting dust for decades and start saving for my next visit.
 I have lost a stone; I feel rejuvenated. `Keep going,' my husband thunders (rather ungallantly).
 I think I will.

-Christmas at Fonteverde 3 nights on half board with Bioaquam and Christmas Dinner, from Euro 589,50 per...
+Spring Holidays at the Spa 3 nights in half board with Bioaquam circuit from Euro 696,00, valid from 24th...

-Best Available Rate - Breakfast Inclusive Overnight including breakfast, from Euro 140,00 per person, valid all year round
+Best Available Rate - Breakfast Inclusive Overnight including breakfast, valid all year round (on availability)